 - Battery | Partial wake locks: The percentage of users who experienced at least one wake lock of more than one hour on a given day.
 Stuck partial wake locks prevent an idle device from sleeping and saving battery.

 - Battery | Wakeups: The percentage of users who experienced more than 60 wakeups per hour since the device was fully charged.
 Frequent wakeups caused by alarms performing time-based operations outside the lifetime of your app will prevent an idle device from sleeping.

 - Think about bad behaviors and eradicate them: During the development of your app, think about how it would behave in different environments.
-For instance, if you are developing your app and testing its performance on a high-end, full-featured device, think about how it would perform on a low-end device with limited power, memory, bandwidth, and CPU/GPU capability.
-Use Pre-Launch Reports to broaden the set of devices your app is tested on before each release.
+For instance, if you are testing your app on a high-end, full-featured device, think about how it would perform on a low-end device with limited power, memory, bandwidth, and CPU/GPU capability.
+Use pre-launch reports to test your app on a broader set of devices before each release.

 Identify problem Android versions: Your app may only exhibit bad behaviors on specific Android versions.
 For older Android versions representing a small number of users, either update your app to eliminate the bad behavior or update the